becdetat/GitClicky/README.md

 - Windows Explorer doesn't correctly restart on installation
 - The extension may not correctly uninstall, workaround is (hopefully):
-	- opening a console as administrator
+	- open a console as administrator
 	- navigate to `%userprofile%\AppData\Local\bendetat\GitClicky\{version}`
 	- execute `srm.exe uninstall GitClicky.Extension.dll -codebase`
 	- restart Explorer manually